 CREATIVE EXCELLENCE COMPETITION AND AWARD

 The Ravi K. and Amalia Sawhney Creative Excellence Award—a cash award of $10,000—will be awarded to recognize and celebrate the creative achievements and professional promise of a graduating senior in the Mike Curb College of Arts, Media, and Communication.
 The primary goal of the award is to help launch the professional career of an outstanding graduating senior.

-Seniors who will graduate in May 2013 from the six departments of the Mike Curb College of Arts, Media, and Communication may apply for The Ravi K. and Amalia Sawhney Creative Excellence Award if their fall 2012 accumulative GPA is 3.0 or higher.
+Seniors who will graduate in Summer and Fall 2013 and Spring 2014 from the six departments of the Mike Curb College of Arts, Media, and Communication may apply for The Ravi K. and Amalia Sawhney Creative Excellence Award if the accumulative GPA at the start of the student’s final semester is 3.0 or higher.

 $10,000 and trophy designed by RKS

-Step 1: At the end of the fall semester and after final grades are posted, the Dean of the Mike Curb College of Arts, Media, and Communication will invite the College’s six department chairs to identify qualifying seniors in their respective departments.
+Step 1: The Dean of the Mike Curb College of Arts, Media, and Communication will invite the College’s six department chairs to identify qualifying seniors in their respective departments.
 The chairs will invite those students to apply for the award by submitting the following materials to the chair: